RosaleeKnight/study-notes/information-technology-terminology.md

 **RS-232:** Communication standard for communications over a serial connection where the term RS-232 is sometimes used synonymously with DB-9, although DB-9 is specifically a serial connector.

+# S

+**Safety Goggles:** Protective eye equipment that protects your eyes in all directions.

+**Samba:** A open source package installed on Linux that allows Windows SMB file sharing.

+**Sandbox:** A temporary virtual environment used to test how software apps respond in that environment.

+**Sandbox Testing:** A temporary location where testing can be done without repercussion to production systems.

+**Sarbanes–Oxley Act (SOX):** A regulation imposed by the Security and Exchange Commission that regulates financial documents for an organization.